LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 - create and edit new posts (with optional images);
 - reply to post and comments (and edit replies);
 - mark posts as read and hide read contents;
-- custom appearance (color scheme, font, text size, post layout);
+- custom appearance (color scheme, fonts, text sizes, post layout, etc.);
 - custom localization (independent of system settings);
 - block users, communities and instances (the latter requires Lemmy >= 0.19);
 - report post and comments to moderators;